David-Vilela/Energy-Consumption/README.md

 # Energy-Consumption
-Calculate your house or workplace Energy Consumption
+Calculate your house or workplace Energy Consumption using Excel/Libre